-- Create your 7 day coffee challenge in which you will present a different type of coffee in the new cup every day.
+- Create your 7-day coffee challenge in which you will present a different type of coffee in a new cup every day.
 This way, you create an educational element and yet promote the mugs you have on offer.

 - Work with influencers on creating Reels for your brand or you can sponsor an influencer who is currently doing this challenge.
 For example, before she changes from her pajamas into an outfit for the day, she reaches for her cup, takes a sip, and transforms into an outfit, with the cup still in her hand.

-Now is the time to start creating on Instagram Reels.
+Now is the time to start creating Instagram Reels.